The Academic Division at the University of Otago includes:

 Margaret has an MA (Otago) and DipArch/RecMgmt (Monash).
 She has held a variety of administrative roles at the University and joined the QAU as its first Director in November 2010.

-Head of Student Experience
+Director Student Experience

-Jo is the Head of Student Experience at the University of Otago, a role she has held since her arrival in New Zealand in June 2019.
+Jo is the Director Student Experience at the University of Otago, a role she has held since her arrival in New Zealand in June 2019.
 Prior to this Jo worked for twenty years in Student Services/Student Experience focused roles in universities and charities in the UK, following roles in sports coaching (mostly soccer) in the UK and USA.

 Student Experience includes responsibility for Student Administration (academic integrity, admissions, course and records management, examinations, graduation, research/doctoral administration, scholarships awards and prizes), Student Development, and Timetables.